chinamike65/hugo-tuolesi/content/book3/book3en.md

 In the Biography of Zhenwen Dawa, it is recorded that the Buddha turned into a bird in order to save birds, a monkey in order to save a monkey, and a king of hungry ghosts in order to save the living beings from the hungry ghosts.

-When Buddhas and Bodhisattvas transform into different sentient beings, they must transform into the same race and the same kind of appearance as sentient beings.
+When Buddhas and Bodhisattvas transform into different kinds of sentient being, they must transform into the same race with the same  appearance as sentient beings.

 "Baoji Jing·Father and Son Meeting" says: